GannettDigital/api-docs/source/includes/_visitor_events.md

 |---|---|
 |GET|/client_reports/visitor_events?[query_params]|

 This API should be used to retrieve all events for a visitor_ids for a given advertiser (GMAID).
 The response will contain a chornological list of events.
 It can also be optionally grouped by visitor_id.
-You can also request for events within a data range.
+Events can also be restricted to a date range.

 When available, campaign information will be provided for each event, as well as channel when campaign type is xmedia.